miku15-7khz/firefox-native-controls/README.md

 At the moment, it is required that you still manually disable non-native controls in order to use this.

+## I installed this because of a theme, and I get an error!

+Here are some simple troubleshooting guidelines which fix 99% of reported problems:

+If the error mentions "**XULRunner**" and something about a **platform version mismatch**, then you need to download a version of this patch corresponding to your specific Firefox version.

+If the error says something about **XPCOM failing to initialise**, then it's most likely that you have a platform architecture mismatch.
+That means you're using a 32-bit version of Firefox.
+Mozilla just gives random 64-bit Windows users a 32-bit version for some reason, or at least I don't see any pattern.
+You can verify this quickly by seeing if Firefox is in "Program Files (x86)" instead of "Program Files".
+If you have a 32-bit version, then you just need to install the 64-bit version, which you can find on https://ftp.mozilla.org/pub/firefox/releases/

 ## Change documentation

 - [Scrollbars](docs/scrollbars.md)